Sail forth—steer for the deep waters only,

 Circling, in an arc,

-O pensive souls:
+oh pensive souls:

-Repeating only the grafted grey-blue,
+repeating only the grafted gray-blue,

-As seagulls do, cry.
+as seagulls do, cry.

 Riveting the far-away lands

-With verse and poets unbeknownst.
+with verse and poets unbeknownst.

-Shall we find our passage, find our doom.
+Shall we find our passage, find our doom?

-Shall we find India, at starboard ?
+Shall we find India, at starboard?

 Emily Isaacson